Community building in the classroom: Activities for kids, to help students learn social skills, develop friendships, and build classroom community.

 Setting up relays where children must complete a sequence of activities while working as a team with peers is an excellent way to build teamwork.
 Teaching children to cheer on and encourage others and to show good sportsmanship is essential for success.
 You can use so many different items in creating relays.
 Hula hoops, skipping ropes, beach balls, and the outside playground set-up works great.

-Here are some must-have equipment to get your class started with teamwork activities.
+Here is some must-have equipment to get your class started with teamwork activities.

 Get to Know You Games for Community Building